doganmehmet/PortfolioAnalytics.jl/README.md

 Inspired by PerformanceAnalytics and PortoflioAnalytics packages in R, PortfolioAnalytics.jl aims to provide users with functionality for performing portfolio analytics.

-This is a skeleton project now, but it is under heavy development.
+PortfolioAnalytics.jl is minimal now, but it is under heavy development.

-The following functions are currently implemented:
+The following functions are available:
 * Return()
 * PortfolioReturn()
 * SharpeRatio()
 * VaR()
 * PortfolioOptimize()

-On the pipe:
+**On the pipe:**
 * ExpectedShortfall()

 ### Contributions are most welcome